Weak passwords are easy to guess. Use our tips to make a more complex password:

 Many browsers have built-in phishing filters.
 These browser tools and plugins won’t stop all phishing sites, but they can help you avoid sites that will try to install malicious software on your computer.

-With a little caution, you can help protect yourself against malware and viruses.
+You can help protect yourself against malware and viruses by following the tips below.

 Be cautious when sharing your data with anyone.
 Even sharing screenshots from your game on social media can reveal personal details you did not mean to make public.

-Contact us and give us as much detail as you can.
+Make sure to give us as much detail as you can.
 Our team will need information about what items (if any) you have lost, plus the date and time that you lost them.
-You can reach an EA Advisor for assistance even if you cannot access your account.
+You can reach an EA Advisor for assistance even if you can’t access your account.